 When you apply Early Decision, you agree to withdraw your applications from all other schools if admitted.
 This eliminates your ability to compare financial aid packages and use competing offers as leverage.

 At most schools, this is a genuine disadvantage for families who need aid.
 You receive one offer, take it or leave it, with limited ability to negotiate.
 At other schools—specifically elite universities with need-blind admissions and strong endowments—your financial aid package under ED should be identical to what you would receive in Regular Decision.
+Understanding the difference between FAFSA and CSS Profile can help you predict how different schools will calculate your expected family contribution.

 Schools Where ED Generally Does NOT Hurt Financial Aid